ifurusato/ros/README.md

 ## Status

-Currently the files have been copied into the repository from its initial local state.
-The individual files that have been posted to the repository function as advertised but the overall state of the ROS is not yet complete - there are still some pieces missing that are not quite "ready for prime time."
+Currently the files have been copied into the repository are from the initial local project.
+These files function as advertised but the overall state of the ROS is not yet complete - there are still some pieces missing that are not quite "ready for prime time."

 The project is being exposed publicly so that those interested can follow its progress.
-When things stabilise we'll update this status section.
+At such a time when the ROS is generally useable this status section will be updated accordingly.

 ## Installation